gongahkia/personal-wiki/Latex.md

 # `LaTeX`

-LaTeX allows for the typesetting of academic articles in the realm of math and science.
+$\LaTeX$ allows for the typesetting of academic articles in the realm of math and science.

 ## Comments